 - Pay balances in full and on time every month.

 - Make purchases related to the business, and only for what’s needed to keep the business running.

 We all have different spending habits, but it’s best to develop a spending plan early on.
 This plan will keep you abreast of your budget and let you how much is afforded to pay down debts each month.

 There are also business savings accounts.
 Most people think of savings accounts for personal use, but they can be a great addition to your business:

 - Business savings accounts help prepare for the unexpected if allocated to handle emergencies.

-- Business savings accounts are liquid assets that can be moved into business checking accounts to pay vendors, contractors and anyone else owed without interfering with the daily budget.
+- Business savings accounts are liquid assets that can be moved into a business checking accounts to pay vendors, contractors and anyone else owed without interfering with the daily budget.

-- Business owners are responsible for taxes, and with the daily operations this task may be overlooked.
+- Business owners are responsible for taxes, and with the daily operations, this task may be overlooked.
 However, if ten percent is saved from every business transaction, this money can be used to pay taxes without interfering with the budget.

 Finally, there’s the issue of how to pay you.
-If you are a sole proprietor without employees and not much overhead, you pay yourself what you earn in sales minus your costs, savings and taxes.
+If you are a sole proprietor without employees and not much overhead, you pay yourself what you earn in sales minus your costs, savings, and taxes.
 To pay yourself from an LLC, you can withdraw money from the company accounts or give yourself a salary.